broadwayinc/skapi-documentation/authentication/create-account.md

 };

 skapi.signup(parameters)
-  .then(res => window.alert(res))
+  .then(res => window.href = 'login.html')
   .catch(err => window.alert(err.message));
 ```

 :::

 The example above shows how to let users create their account in your servce.
+Once the user signup is successful, the user will be redirected to the login page.
 The first argument takes the user's input (email, password, name) that will be used for signup.

+## Login after Signup

 The second argument takes additional options when creating an account.

-## Login after Signup

 You can also automatically login the user right after successful signup by setting `options.login` to `true` in options argument.

 ::: code-group